euank/pazi/README.md

 Pazi is currently a work-in-progress.
 It mostly works, but it's not ready for a 1.0 release yet.

-I think the data-format is stable, so if you want to try it now's a fine time... but it's quite possible you'll run into bugs and rough edges.
-Please do file issues or PRs if you do!
+The data-format is likely stable (or will be migrated automatically), so now's a fine time to try it... but it's quite possible there are bugs and rough edges.
+Please do file issues or PRs as appropriate!

 ## License